The Bellman function of the dyadic maximal operator in connection with the Dyadic Carleson Imbedding Theorem: Introduction

-For the study of the dyadic maximal operator it is more convenient to work with functions supported on the unit cube $[0,1]^n$, and for this reason we replace $\mc M_d$ by:
+It has also been proved that \eqref{eq:1p3} is best possible (see \cite{2} and \cite{3} for general martingales and \cite{15} for dyadic ones).
+An approach for studying the behaviour of this maximal operator in more depth is the introduction of the so-called Bellman functions which play the role of generalized norms of $\mc M_d$.
+Such functions related to the $L^p$-inequality \eqref{eq:1p3} have been precisely identified in \cite{8}, \cite{10} and \cite{14}.
+For the description of the Bellman functions of $\mc M_d$, we use the notation $\Av_E(\psi)=\frac{1}{|E|} \int_E \psi$, whenever $E$ is a Lebesgue measurable subset of $\mb R^n$ of positive measure and $\psi$ is a real valued measurable function defined on $E$.
+We fix a dyadic cube $Q$ and define the localized maximal operator $\mc M'_d\phi$ as in \eqref{eq:1p1} but with the dyadic cubes $S$ being assumed to be contained in $Q$.
+Then for every $p>1$ we let

+where $\phi$ is nonnegative in $L^p(Q)$ and the variables $f, F$ satisfying $0<f^p\leq F$.
+By a scaling argument it is easy to see that \eqref{eq:1p4} is independent of the choice of $Q$ (so we may choose $Q$ to be the unit cube $[0,1]^n$).
+In \cite{10}, the function \eqref{eq:1p4} has been precisely identified for the first time.
+The proof has been given in a much more general setting of tree-like structures on probability spaces.

-Actually we will work in a much more general setting of a non-atomic probability space $(X,\mu)$ equipped with a tree structure $\mc T$, which plays the same role as the dyadic cubes on $[0,1]^n$ (for the precise definition, see the next section).
-Then we define the maximal operator corresponding to $\mc T$, by
+More precisely we consider a non-atomic probability space $(X,\mu)$ and let $\mc T$ be a family of measurable subsets of $X$, that has a tree-like structure similar to the one in the dyadic case (the exact definition will be given in Section \ref{sec:2}).
+Then we define the dyadic maximal operator associated to $\mc T$, by